pgRouting/pgrouting/doc/src/tutorial/custom_query.rst

 ..
 Routing Algorithms:

-In general, the routing algorithms need an SQL query that contain one or more of the following requiered columns with the prefered type:
+In general, the routing algorithms need an SQL query that contain one or more of the following required columns with the preferred type:

 :id:	 int4
 :source: int4